epam/OSCI/README.md

 ![OSCI Logo](images/OSCI_Logo.png)
 # OSCI, the Open Source Contributor Index

-## NEWS UPDATE (August 5th 2020)
+## NEWS UPDATE (September 8th 2020)

-The OSCI ranking has now been updated with the data for July 2020.
+The OSCI ranking has now been updated with the data for August 2020.

 The latest ranking can be viewed on the EPAM SolutionsHub [OSCI page](https://solutionshub.epam.com/osci).
-Alternatively the updated ranking can be downloaded (Excel format) from our [Archive folder](Archive): [2020.07 OSCI Ranking.xlsx](Archive/2020.07_OSCI_Ranking.xlsx).
+Alternatively the updated ranking can be downloaded (Excel format) from our [Archive folder](Archive): [2020.08 OSCI Ranking.xlsx](Archive/2020.08_OSCI_Ranking.xlsx).

-We have also published the [OSCI 2016-2019 Deep Dive](https://solutionshub.epam.com/blog/post/open-source-contributor-index) which analyses the OSCI ranking changes from 2016 until Q1 2020.
+The latest data shows that Google have strongly established themselves in the #1 position.

+Also why not take a look at our [newly-published blog page](https://solutionshub.epam.com/blog/post/open-source-osci-2016-2020-analysis) analyzing the OSCI rankings from 2016 until mid-2020.

 ## What is OSCI?